 Sizing and scalability considerations

 The sizing baselines specified in this topic are based on the performance lab benchmark test results performed in BMC’s test labs.
-You may use these baselines as a reference for your on-premises BMC Helix IT Service Management deployment.
+You may use these baselines as a reference for your on-premises BMC Helix Service Management deployment.

 - The Kubernetes cluster and worker node sizing guidelines in this topic do not include BMC Helix ITSM Insights, BMC Helix Business Workflows, and BMC Helix Multi-Cloud Broker requirements.

-- The Kubernetes cluster and worker node sizing guidelines in this topic do not include the installation of BMC Helix IT Service Management in a multitenant BMC Helix Platform environment.
+- The Kubernetes cluster and worker node sizing guidelines in this topic do not include the installation of BMC Helix Service Management in a multitenant BMC Helix Platform environment.

-- If you are deploying multiple containerized products such as BMC Helix IT Service Management, BMC Helix Operations Management, and BMC Helix Continuous Optimization in your environment, prepare your cluster to match the combined sizing for all products.
+- If you are deploying multiple containerized products such as BMC Helix Service Management, BMC Helix Operations Management, and BMC Helix Continuous Optimization in your environment, prepare your cluster to match the combined sizing for all products.

 For information about BMC Helix Operations Management and BMC Helix Continuous Optimization guidelines, see in the

 Sizing requirements are measured in groups of T-shirt sizes such as Small, Medium, and Large.
 Each group has a considered maximum load of the following users: